Results Index

 4) Paul Gascoigne (aged 29) - Rangers

-43rd appearance, 8 goals, including 1 against Scotland, earlier in the tournament.
+43rd appearance, eight goals, including one against Scotland, earlier in the tournament.

-Started all 5 games in the tournament and completed all but the opening game.
+Started all five games in the tournament and completed all but the opening game.

-Scored 21 goals in the 1995-96 season for club and country, including 2 penalties.
+Scored 21 goals in the 1995-96 season for club and country, including two penalties.

 Scottish Footballer of the Year and Scottish PFA Player of the Year as Rangers won Scottish League Championship and Scottish Cup.